Being near the sea makes us feel calmer: it's why we often choose coastal destinations for our holidays.

-On the Islands of Guernsey, many locals credit their daily trips to the beach for a walk or sea swim as the reason they feel calmer and ‘reset’ after a long day at work and many holidaymakers feel like they can switch off and have a wellbeing reset with even just a short trip to our Islands.
+On the Islands of Guernsey, many locals credit their daily trips to the beach (whether it's for a walk or a sea swim) as the reason they feel calmer and more balanced - even after a long day at work.
+Likewise, many holidaymakers feel as though even a short trip to our islands allows them to switch off and enjoy a wellbeing reset.

 1. Waves are proven to lower stress levels

-The calming impact of the sea on our stress levels are well documented.
-Many of us will note that we feel calmer, but may not realise that it actually has a physical impact on our bodies.
-It is often referred to as ‘the blue space effect’ and refers to the combination of the rhythm and sound of the waves alongside the horizon stretching out in front of us working to regulate our nervous system and lower cortisol levels and even blood pressure, which in turn makes us breathe slower and feel less anxious.
+Often referred to as ‘the blue space effect’, it is thought that the rhythm and sound of the waves, as well as the sight of the horizon stretching out in front of us, works to regulate our nervous system and lower cortisol levels and blood pressure, in turn making us breathe slower and feel less anxious.

-For an alternative evening in Guernsey to hitting the bars & restaurants, why not enjoy a sunset walk on the west coast, even a beach barbecue or fish and chips as the sun goes down to set you up for a truly restorative night’s sleep.
+If you fancy a quieter alternative to Guernsey's bars & restaurants, enjoy a sunset walk on the west coast (perhaps with a beach barbecue or fish and chips) as the sun goes down.

 2. Sea air is fresher and less polluted

-Here on the Islands of Guernsey, we have the added advantage of being on islands surrounded by sea and open spaces (not to mention lower light pollution levels much fewer street lights than many places in the UK) so on your next trip here, make sure you take advantage and spend time hiking, cycling & swimming to enjoy that island feeling and the fresh sea air.
+The Islands of Guernsey have the added advantage of being surrounded by sea and open spaces, so take advantage and spend time hiking, cycling and swimming to enjoy that island feeling and fresh sea air.

-3. Spending time on the beach is mood boosting
+3. Spending time on the beach boosts mood

-Dr Matthew White told the Guardian that water has a 'psychologically restorative effect'.
-“What we find is that spending time walking on the beach, there’s a transition towards thinking outwards towards the environment, thinking about those patterns – putting your life in perspective, if you like.”
+In an article produced by The Guardian, Dr Matthew White described water's 'psychologically restorative effect', saying: “What we find is that [when] spending time walking on the beach, there’s a transition towards thinking outwards towards the environment, [and] thinking about those patterns – putting your life in perspective, if you like.”

 See you soon!